markuspg/programmingpilgrim/content/about.md

 +++
-title = "About Hugo"
+title = "About"
-date = "2014-04-09"
+date = "2019-06-20"
 +++

+This page is mainly intended as a publicly accessible notebook of mine.
+If the stuff which will be accumulated here is useful for anyone else I'm happy.

-Hugo is the **world’s fastest framework for building websites**.
+The page is powered by Hugo which is the **world’s fastest framework for building websites**.
 It is written in Go.

 It makes use of a variety of open source projects including: